jasonco1/Hotels_Booking_Site/README.md

 # Database design

-The database for Hotel_Booking_Site is designed with 5 tabled as follows:
+The database for Hotel_Booking_Site is designed with 5 tables as follows:
   hotels_table: Contains all descriptive, location and contact data necessary for a hotel.
   rooms: Aside from necessary descriptive data, each room is associated with a hotel_id. customers:Upon account creation, customer information is added to the table.